We will get back to you as soon as possible.

 Today, these nanosized vesicles have become a large-scale and promising area of research.
 Their properties are studied for the treatment of dozens of diseases, including cancer.

 The structure of exosomes depends on the type of cells that produced them and the general condition of the body.
-Usually, exosomes contain a wide range of protein molecules, including:
+Usually, exosomes contain a wide range of biologically active molecules, including:● receptors;● enzymes;● transcription factors;● cytoskeleton proteins;● growth factors;● cytokines;● signal proteins;● nucleic acids (mRNA, tRNA, microRNA, DNA fragments);● lipids.

 Since exosomes are produced by many cell types, they are found in almost all body fluids: